RealityBending/InteroceptionScale/study2sona/docs/ethics/ethics.md

 Specifically, all participants recruited through SONA will be automatically accredited; however, we are introducing a random allocation mechanism that assigns participants to one of three conditions:

-    - Attention Checks Condition – Participants will be informed in the consent form and questionnaire instructions (see consent and ) that their course credit depends on passing attention checks throughout the experiment.
+    - Attention Checks Condition – Participants will be informed in the consent form and questionnaire instructions (see ConsentChecks.pdf and  Questionnaire_InstructionsChecks.pdf) that credits might be withwhold if they not pass attention checks throughout the experiment.
-    - Quiz Condition – Participants will be informed that their course credit depends on correctly answering three multiple-choice questions about the experiment at the end (see quiz document).
+    - Quiz Condition – Participants will be informed that their course credit depends on correctly answering a few multiple-question answers about the experiment at the end (see QuizInfo.pdf and Quiz.pdf).
+    - Baseline: Participants will not be told about conditional credit allocation based on passing attention checks or the quiz (ConsentNone.pdf, Questionnaire_Instructions.pdf)

 The purpose of these modifications is to assess which approach yields higher data quality in an online setting.
-We will compare the two conditions based on the proportion of failed attention checks to determine which method is more effective in ensuring participant attentiveness.
+We will compare the three conditions based on the proportion of failed attention checks to determine which method is more effective in ensuring participant attentiveness.

 <!-- Study 2 Aproved Ethics -->